State Revolving Fund Loan Process

 SRF borrowes and their contractors are required to make good faith efforts to utilize businesses classified as DBEs for construction associated with SRF financed projects.
-Background information is available in the Program Summary - Handout (PDF) (Revised, November 2016).
+Background information is available in the Program Summary (PDF) (Revised August 2020).
 The recently updated DBE Forms - Contract Forms (PDF) (Revised, November 2019) includes Equal Employment Opportunity (EEO) Statement, DBE Subcontractor Participation and Performance Forms.
 In addition, the SRF Loan DBE Utilization Form (PDF) is available to prepare for online reporting.
 A DBE Directory is provided through the Alaska Unified Certification Program.
 Annual reports are required by the SRF Program to document utilization of Minority Business Enterprises (MBE) and Woman-owned Business Enterprises (WBE).
 Annual reports are due by October 15 and must be submitted through OASys.

 Prime contractors must submit a Debarment Certification (EPA Debarment Form 5700-49 (PDF)) certifying that they are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from participating in a contract using federal funds.
 In turn, prime contractors will require subcontractors whose contract amount is expected to equal or exceed $25,000 to also submit a Debarment Certification.
 The SRF Program will check each firm's status on the US System for Award Management, SAM.gov.